GalagaBits/JWST-FGS-Spelunker/paper/paper.md

 # Overview of Spelunker

-``spelunker`` allows anyone to download and utilize fine guidence guides tar data from the JWST.
+``spelunker`` allows anyone to download and utilize fine guidence guide star data from the JWST.
 Users can use the following lines of code to download GS-FG data into an object:

 ```python
 spk = spelunker.load(pid=1534)